ByteSizedMarius/sqlp/README.md

 This package allows linking a struct and its database-counterpart, which means that `SELECT`-queries automatically reflect changes made to the datastructure by injecting the required columns into the query.

 This works by extracting the exported fields of a struct, converting their names and inserting them into the given query.
+Just write the queries as normal using the autocomplete language injections provide and let your struct-definitions and sqlstruct take care of the columns.

 ### Basics